Bharat-RanaHimanshu/GenAI-Document-Bot/README.md

 * **Database:** SQLite

 ## 📖 How it Works
-1.  **Upload:** User uploads one or multiple PDF documents.
+1.  **Upload:** User uploads one or multiple PDF/TXT documents.
 2.  **Indexing:** Documents are split into chunks, embedded into vectors, and stored in a local FAISS index.
-3.  **Querying:** When a question is asked, the system retrieves the top 4 most relevant chunks.
+3.  **Querying:** When a question is asked, the system retrieves at most top 8 most relevant chunks that satisfy the Similarity
+Threshold = 0.40(at least 60% relevant) to filter out low-quality 'noise' that doesn't strictly match the query.
 4.  **Generation:** The LLM generates a response based *only* on the provided context.

 ## ⚙️ Setup